 Abumrad employs his dual backgrounds as composer and journalist to create what’s been called “a new aesthetic” in broadcast journalism.
 He orchestrates dialogue, music, interviews and sound effects into compelling documentaries that draw listeners into investigations of otherwise intimidating topics, such as the nature of numbers, the evolution of altruism, or the legal foundation for the war on terror.

 Alongside his radio work, Abumrad continues to work as a composer and remixer.
-His music is currently being performed across the country.

 Try refreshing the page or contact us if the problem persists.